KineticPreProcessor/KPP/docs/source/using_kpp/04_input_for_kpp.rst

 #TRANSPORT
 ----------

-The section is only used for transport chemistry models.
+The :command:`#TRANSPORT` section is only used for transport chemistry models.
 It specifies the list of species that needs to be included in the transport model, e.g.:

 .. code-block:: console